-House Bill No. [insert bill number] aims to expand the definition of "first responder" in Louisiana law to include electrical linemen.
-The bill amends R.S.
-23:1017.1(6) to incorporate electrical linemen, alongside existing categories such as medical personnel and emergency service dispatchers.
-Additionally, it enacts R.S.
-29:723(20), which defines "electrical lineman" as a person employed to install, maintain, or repair electrical transmission and power distribution systems.
-This definition specifies that electrical linemen will be recognized as first responders only during weather emergencies declared by the governor and clarifies that they are not entitled to state compensation or benefits based solely on their employment as linemen.
+House Bill No. 80, introduced by Representative Dewitt, aims to expand the definition of "first responder" within Louisiana law to include electrical linemen.
+The bill amends existing definitions in R.S.
+23:1017.1(6) and R.S.
+29:739(C), and introduces a new definition for "electrical lineman" in R.S.
+29:723(20).
+The updated definition specifies that electrical linemen are individuals employed to install, maintain, or repair electrical transmission and power distribution systems, and they will be recognized as first responders only during weather emergencies declared by the governor.
+Importantly, the bill clarifies that electrical linemen will not be entitled to state or local government benefits based solely on their employment in this capacity.

-The bill also includes provisions that allow the term "first responder" to be displayed on the uniforms of electrical linemen, while emphasizing that they remain private sector employees not governed by state or local governmental subdivisions.
-Furthermore, it maintains that employers are still responsible for their obligations under Civil Code Article 2320.
-The proposed changes are set to take effect upon the governor's signature or after the designated time for gubernatorial action.
+Additionally, the bill allows the term "first responder" to be displayed on the uniforms of electrical linemen, while also emphasizing that they are considered private sector employees not governed by state or local governmental subdivisions.
+The legislation ensures that employers retain their responsibilities under Civil Code Article 2320, thereby maintaining accountability in the workplace.
+The bill is set to take effect upon the governor's signature or after the lapse of the time for gubernatorial action.

 Statutes affected: